guilhermocc/GeoGraph/README.md

 This is GeoGraph, the project that i have developed as my undergraduate thesis.

-The GeoGraph is an app designed for enabling real time geolocation sharing between users with a iteractive map or a dynamic list.
-This Geolocation sharing is restricted for user groups created by the users itself.
+The GeoGraph is an app designed for enabling real-time geolocation sharing between users with an interactive map and a dynamic list.
+The feature of geolocation sharing includes:
+- The distance between locations is kilometers, meters, and centimeters using GPS for getting the geographic coordinates and the [haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) for calculating the distance.
+- Reverse geocoding for conversion of geographic coordinates into human-readable addresses.
+- Real-time geographic data sync with time interval and position movement detection.
+This Geolocation sharing is restricted to user groups created by the users themselves.

 ## Images and Features